fajarghifar/inventory-management-system/README.md

 Once the containers are up, the app will be available at http://localhost:8000/.

 **To build the Docker image after code changes:**

 If you’ve made changes to the code and want to update the Docker image, use the following command:

+_Note: This command will reset your database.
+Make sure to back it up._

 ```bash
 docker build -t inert/laravel-app .